DevsimX/CSE_FileSystem/README.md

 # CSE_FileSystem
-assignment1
-3 days
-a silly way
-not hard in fact
-easy to finish
+ assignment1,easy to finish,so not many words to describe it,try to understand it by yourself.